Introduction

 Disclaimer: Third-party services, plugins, or code snippets that are referenced by our Support documentation or in Support Team communications are provided as suggestions only.
 We do not evaluate, test or officially support third-party solutions.
 You are wholly responsible for determining if any suggestion given is sufficient to meet the functional, security, legal, ongoing cost and support needs of your project.

-Feedback, feature and integration requests, and other functionality ideas can be submitted on our Gravity Forms, Gravity Flow, or Gravity SMTP product roadmap pages.
+Feedback, feature, and integration requests, and other functionality ideas can be submitted at http://forms.roadmap.gravity.com/.